 Some methods require different gear, so it’s best to know how to prepare for each one ahead of time.
 Different depths, structures, and conditions may produce better results when an angler switches methods.
 Many successful fishermen will have the essentials for multiple techniques, so they can adjust their baits and tactics based on the conditions they face on the water.
 Although overall, anglers can often be successful by either sticking with one preferred method and perfecting it or switching up tactics when crappie fishing based on the day.

 Bobber and Minnow Rig

 It’s often best to use a fixed bobber set a foot or two above the minnow attached to a number one to two Aberdeen hook.
-Anglers can either use the minnow without weight to let it swim freely or add a split shot to keep the minnows they use at a certain depth and prevent it from swimming around too much or hanging up in the cover.
+Anglers can either use the minnow without weight to let it swim freely or add a split shot to keep the minnows they operate at a certain depth and prevent it from floating around too much or hanging up in the cover.